 The governing body of the municipality is required to establish a TIF Commission, composed of certain members including representatives of other local taxing authorities within the redevelopment project area as defined by state statute.
 The municipality is also responsible for the approval of ordinances that establish a comprehensive Redevelopment Plan, and for approval of the specific TIF Redevelopment Project.
 Other responsibilities of the TIF Commission include holding required public hearings, preparing documents to justify the need for TIF and other duties as required by state statutes governing Local TIF projects.

 The City has established a TIF Policy per state statute.
-Below you will find a link to the TIF Policy and Application for TIF funding.
+Below you will find a link to the Economic Development Policy, which includes TIF Policy and Application for TIF funding.